jiyooooon/no-wp-admin/README.md

 ## Features

 - Requires WordPress Version 4.9.1
-- Tested up to: {add detail here}
+- (coming soon) Tested up to:
-- Uses admin's email address instead of the default wordpress@wordpress.com email address
+- Replaces sender name/email from wordpress@yourdomain.com to website's name and admin's email
-- Disables XML-RPC for better security
+- Disables XML-RPC for better security (prevent DDoS attacks)
-- Replaces the 'Howdy' in wp-admin bar
+- Replaces the 'Howdy' in the admin bar
 - Replaces gravatar with local avatar

 Enjoy!